Synonyms: Drift off to Blue Orchid Island, Casted Away - Airan Island

 They both have a similar style of comedy in facial expression and just plain random romance/ comedy!
 I find both shows hilarious and rather good!

-Hilarous comedies that take place in a mermaid/island background, with lot of girls all chasing after the male protagonist.
-Both have its own redundancy : nose bleeding or ill-treating, let you guess which gets to which ? :)
+These are hilarious comedies that take place in a mermaid/island background with lots of girls all chasing after the male protagonist.
+Both have their own redundancy: nose bleeding or ill-treating.
+I'll let you guess which gets which :)

 If you enjoyed this anime, you'll enjoy Nagasarete Airantou, Set no Hanayome has more comedy than Nagasarete, but Nagasarete has it's funny parts too, they both have romance, and they are both enjoyable to watch to kill some time.